 The drug problem in the Commonwealth of Independent States is rapidly becoming serious.
-Because multilateral discussions on controlling the drug trade have not resulted in any significant progress, bilateral agreements remain the primary means of cooperation by ROGER D. KANGAS LIKE OTHER INTERNATIONAL BODIES, THE Commonwealth of Independent States (CIS) lists drug trafficking as a […]
+Because multilateral discussions on controlling the drug trade have not resulted in any significant progress, bilateral agreements remain the primary means of cooperation by ROGER D. KANGAS LIKE OTHER INTERNATIONAL BODIES, THE Commonwealth of Independent States (CIS) lists drug trafficking as a threat to the region’s societies. […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.